Course Registration Important Dates (2023-2024)

-If you are unsure what courses you need to take in order to fulfill your degree requirements, run your Academic Advisement Report.
+If you are unsure what courses you need to take in order to fulfill your degree requirements, run your Academic Progress Report.

 June 20: Clear all outstanding debts to the University

 Check your Finances in the SOLUS Student Centre to ensure that you do not have any outstanding debts.
 You will not be able to enrol in classes unless your debts are cleared.

 The class timetable lists all of the classes that will be offered in the Fall and Winter Terms along with the class meeting times.
 Not every course listed in the Arts and Science Calendar is offered every year so be sure to check the timetable.

 July 17: View your Enrolment Appointment Time in SOLUS

 All students are given an Enrolment Appointment Time to begin enrolling in classes.
 Enrolment Appointment Times are randomly generated according to your level at the University.
 Enrolment Appointment Times cannot be changed.